PLATINCOIN (PLC) Price Tops $0.21 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 PLATINCOIN is a coin.
-PLATINCOIN’s total supply is 744,885,301 coins and its circulating supply is 5,001,073 coins.
+PLATINCOIN’s total supply is 744,954,719 coins and its circulating supply is 5,001,073 coins.
+PLATINCOIN’s official Twitter account is @plc_coin and its Facebook page is accessible here.
 The official website for PLATINCOIN is platincoin.com.
-PLATINCOIN’s official Twitter account is @plc_coin and its Facebook page is accessible here.

 PLATINCOIN Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as PLATINCOIN directly using US dollars.
-Investors seeking to trade PLATINCOIN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PLATINCOIN using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PLATINCOIN directly using US dollars.
+Investors seeking to trade PLATINCOIN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PLATINCOIN using one of the aforementioned exchanges.

 Receive News & Updates for PLATINCOIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PLATINCOIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.